Last updated on January 27th, 2025 at 08:33 am

 Some of the factors that can affect calorie burn in yoga include:

-• Weight: Your weight is a major factor in the number of calories you’ll burn.
+- Weight: Your weight is a significant factor in the calories you burn.
 The more you weigh, the more calories you’ll burn while doing yoga.

 How to Calculate Calories Burned in Yoga

-There are different ways to calculate the number of calories burned during a yoga session.
-One way is to use a calorie calculator that takes into account the type of yoga, the intensity, the duration, and the individual’s weight and age.
-Another way is to use a formula to estimate the calories burned per minute, then multiply that number by the duration of the session.
+There are different ways to calculate the calories burned during a yoga session.
+One way is to use a calorie calculator that considers the type of yoga, the intensity, the duration, and the individual’s weight and age.
+Another way is to use a formula to estimate the calories burned per minute and then multiply that number by the session duration.

 Here’s the formula: